SilentNightSound/GI-Model-Importer/README.md

 &nbsp;
 ## Installation Instructions (3DMigoto Blender Plugin)

 In order to modify game models, you need to also setup your Blender plugins and environment.
-The 3DMigoto plugin should work with Blender 2.80 and above, but I recommend version 2.93 for full compatibility with the mmd plugin.
+The 3DMigoto plugin should work with Blender 2.80 and above, but I have only tested v2.92 (confirmed that plugin fails on v2.93).
 Blender 3.0 and higher not tested, so you may run into issues with those versions

-1. Download and install Blender (https://www.blender.org/download/releases/2-93/)
+1. Download and install Blender (https://download.blender.org/release/Blender2.92/)
 2. Download and install the 3DMigoto plugin from https://github.com/DarkStarSword/3d-fixes/blob/master/blender_3dmigoto.py.
 You can install an add-on in Blender by going to Edit -> Preferences -> Add-Ons -> Install, then selecting the .py file.
 3. If done correctly, you should see 3DMigoto in the plugin list as well as new options in the import and export menus